About the Traveller Equality and Justice Project

 The Traveller Equality & Justice Project (TEJP) is an innovative collaborative project between UCC School of Law and the Free Legal Advice Centre (FLAC).

-In highlighting the barriers to justice which Travellers face in seeking to challenge their right to equal treatment under the Equal Status Acts 2000-2015, the TEJP seeks to address the ‘rediscrimination’ which many Travellers experience attempting to secure their right to equal treatment and access legal services.
+In highlighting the barriers to justice that Travellers face in seeking to challenge their right to equal treatment under the Equal Status Acts 2000-2018, the TEJP seeks to address the ‘rediscrimination’ that many Travellers experience attempting to secure their right to equal treatment and access legal services.

-The Traveller Equality and Justice Project is funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020) under Grant Agreement number: 963353 — TEJP — REC-AG-2020 / REC-RDIS-DISC-AG-2020
+The Traveller Equality & Justice Project is funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020) under Grant Agreement number: 963353 — TEJP — REC-AG-2020 / REC-RDIS-DISC-AG-2020.

 The contents of this website represent the views of the Traveller Equality & Justice Project only and is their sole responsibility.
-The European Commission does not accept any responsibility for use that may be made of the information it contains.
+The European Union does not accept any responsibility for use that may be made of the information it contains.